Soulmynt/frontend/README.md

 ### CREATE
 User handle.

+Display all credentials (NFTs) created by the company (created by admin in the company, NOT obtained by user) - Need the metadata associated with the NFT.
+Clicking "view" should allow admin to see the credential they created.
+They should be able to send this to people in their community)

 #### Create Credential
 POST the NFT metadata - title , desc, image

-Display all credentials (NFTs) created by the company (created by admin in the company, NOT obtained by user) - Need the metadata associated with the NFT , viewing should allow admin to see the credential they created.
-They should be able to send this to people in their community)

 #### Create Community
 POST image, name, desc, challenges.
 Can also choose option to send a credential automatically when user joins, or when user hits a threshold of points.